Cat urinary tract problems and infections

 Urinary tract problems and infections in cats can trigger other health problems if not recognized and treated immediately.
-And since cats are pretty good at hiding symptoms, it depends on us, as pet parents, to know how to recognize, prevent and manage cat UTIs.
+Since cats are pretty good at hiding discomfort, they depends on us as pet parents to know how to recognize, prevent and manage cat UTIs.

 Bacteria affecting your cat's urethra is what causes urinary tract problems and infections.
 When your cat is going through a possible urinary tract problem or infection, look out for these signs: